Happy Stevens

 First, I think the number one reason why we often fall back to sin and hopelessness is failure to feed or service our spirit.
 1 Thessalonians 5:19 says, "Quench not the spirit."
 The spirit needs to be fed and nourished.
 It needs to be constantly serviced and taken care of just like you would a car.
 A car needs regular maintenance.
 It needs oil change, wheel service, engine maintenance etc. every now or then or it will end up beat up.
 And so does our spirit.
 You must nourish him with prayer, the word of God and worship.
 Failure to do so brings forth an emptiness and void that need to be filled.
 It widens the gap between us and God.
 It is detrimental that you never quench the spirit.

 Sin brings separation.
 That is why we were separated from God in the garden of Aden because God cannot live in sin.
-1 peter 1:16 says, "because it is written, "YOU SHALL BE HOLY, FOR I AM HOLY.
+1 peter 1:16 says, "because it is written, "YOU SHALL BE HOLY, FOR I AM HOLY."
 Zechariah 2:13 says, "Be silent, all flesh, before the LORD; for He is aroused from His holy habitation."
 Every once in a while, we find ourselves having slipped.
 We lie, steal, abuse or any other type of sin.
 Guilt eats us up and the phase kicks in.
 Before you know it, you're back at square one.
 We should not sin but we should also know that we have a mediator for our sins.

 1 Timothy 2:5 says, "For there is one God and one mediator between God and mankind, the man Christ Jesus," (NIV).
 Therefore, get up, dust yourself, ask for forgiveness and turn away from your sins.
 I know it is not as easy as it sounds which brings me to my main point.
 That His mercies are new everyday.
 The journey of salvation is gradual.
 It is a daily process.
 It is a building up and strengthening that will eventually result in completeness or holiness.
 Thus the Lord is merciful and faithful throughout the whole process.
 He wants you to complete the journey.
 He has good plans for you (Jeremiah 1:29).
 When you fall, He will pick you up with his unending mercy.
 Proverbs 24:16 says, "For though the righteous fall seven times, they rise again, but the wicked stumble when calamity strikes."